The election is basically upon us. And if you’re voting for the first time, it can be overwhelming.

-Although many of us know the candidates for the big races — like for the senator and house of representatives — there are actually a ton of smaller, local races that are just as important.
+Although many of us know the candidates for the big races (like for president) there are actually a ton of smaller, local races that are just as important.
 These races may just have the most impact on your day to day life so it’s important you have an idea of who the candidates are before you get to the poll.
 You can take a look at your sample ballot in advance by entering your address at Ballotpedia here.

 What to Do if You Get Turned Away